Takri script: Revival movement

 Since Takri fell into disuse, there have been sporadic attempts to revive the script in Himachal Pradesh.
-Recent efforts have been made to teach the script to North punjabis.
+Recent efforts have been made to teach the script to Himachali Paharis.

 The Takri (Tankri) script was also used in cinema.
-The first film in Pahari Punjabi called Saanjh directed by Ajay K Saklani released in April 2017 used Takri script in its title and beginning credits.
+The first film in Pahari called Saanjh directed by Ajay K Saklani released in April 2017 used Takri script in its title and beginning credits.
 Workshops are being conducted in small scale in the state of Himachal Pradesh, in districts like Chamba and Kullu, Kangra and Shimla.
 An organisation named Sambh (Devanagari: सांभ) based at Dharamshala has decided to develop fonts for this script.

-A Northern Punjabi Corridor from Shimla to Murree has also been proposed under the Aman ki Asha initiative to link the similar Western Pahari language-based regions of Himachal Pradesh, Jammu, Azad Kashmir and Pothohar Plateau and revive the script.
+A Pahari Corridor from Shimla to Murree has also been proposed under the Aman ki Asha initiative to link the similar Western Pahari language-based regions of Himachal Pradesh, Jammu, Azad Kashmir and Pothohar Plateau and revive the script.

 The Himachal Pradesh government under the National Manuscript Mission Yojana has set up a Manuscript Resource Centre and so far 1.26 lakh (1,26,000) manuscripts, including those in Takri, have been catalogued and has decided to be digitised.